 By K. D. Nelson, Professional Accountant and Author of the book "Laws of Managing Credit Card Debt".

-In July, consumers spent $1.2 billion using their credit cards increasing the amount of outstanding credit card debt to $1.036 trillion, based on the September 2018 Federal Reserve Consumer Credit Report.
+During the third quarter of 2018 consumers spent $5.5 billion using their credit cards increasing the amount of outstanding credit card debt to $1.041 trillion, based on the November Federal Reserve Consumer Credit Report.
 And, 38 percent of credit card users say they carry a monthly balance, according to the 2018 Consumer Financial Literacy Survey, by the National Foundation for Credit Counseling.

 1. Seek Financial Guidance.